SwiftUI-Projects/KeyboardKitSwiftUI/README.md

 `KeyboardKitSwiftUI` extends [KeyboardKit][KeyboardKit] with `SwiftUI` functionality.

 It's temporarily a separate framework, since Xcode can't handle iOS 13 features in a framework that targets iOS 11.
-When this is fixed, this library will be included in the main project.
+When this is fixed, this library will be added to `KeyboardKit`.

+## SwiftUI

+`KeyboardKitSwiftUI` has tools and views that help you build `KeyboardKit`-based keyboard extensions in SwiftUI.

+To setup a custom keyboard to be used with `SwiftUI`, import `KeyboardKitSwiftUI` and set up your input view controller with `setup<Content: View>(with view: Content)`.
+It takes a custom `SwiftUI` `View` and will use this view to resize the extension.

+`KeyboardKitSwiftUI` contains a couple of views to help you get started.
+For instance, you have a set of `Button`s, some convenient `Extension`s and a `KeyboardGrid` that helps you build grid-based keyboards.

+` extension method  in your

+ use a `KeyboardHostingController`, which can be used to embed a `SwiftUI` `View` to a `KeyboardHostingController`.
+Instead of

+I will add readmes and demos of these later.
+Until then, I hope that the code speaks for itself.

 ## Installation

 ### Swift Package Manager

-The easiest way to add KeyboardKitSwiftUI to your project in Xcode 11 is to use Swift Package Manager:
 ```
 https://github.com/danielsaidi/KeyboardKitSwiftUI.git
 ```